 Don Pedro Reservoir

-Tuolumne County, CA Salmon, Trout, Bass, Catfish, Bullhead, Sunfish
+Tuolumne County Salmon, Trout, Bass, Catfish, Bullhead, Sunfish

 With its winding lake arms and 160 miles of shoreline, Don Pedro Reservoir boasts nearly 13,000 surface acres at full capacity.
 The lake is known for its ever-changing dominant species, with bass, trout, and salmon taking turns each year as the main attraction.
 But one thing that remains constant is the abundance of fish in the lake.